HetoGrow Solar Power Bank Product Warranty

 This is a crude measure but in the absence of any reliable test kit on the spot, this is a good one to bear in mind.
 Nevertheless, weight is not a guaranty of quality.
 For such high mAh, expect to pay exceptionally higher prices.
 You might be better off with a standard car battery of 45 Ah.
 Importantly, think of the content of the power bank.
 Some of them contain sand and other garbage, rather than safe rechargeable batteries.
 This is probably the most important thing to think about.
 You don’t have any gadgets to test on the spot, so ask questions and look out for speed of reply, confidence in answering your questions, additional info volunteered, etc. Use your wits to decipher honesty of intent.
 If unsure, get a second independent opinion.

-Independent tests have shown that some of these unbranded products have bags of sand or other junk in them that make them weighty.
+Independent tests have shown that some of these unbranded fake power banks have bags of sand or other junk in them that make them weighty.
 Tests have shown that they tend to produce between 0 and 15% of their rated capacities.
 One product tested claimed 50,000 mAh but it only produced about 7000 mAh - 7500 mAh; based on different devices.
 In another instance, one product had a rated capacity of 30,000 mAh but actually produced nothing.
 It failed to charge any smartphone and could not be recharged using the solar panel or USB cable.

 Other problems with these fake and outrageous products include possible electrocution, explosion, fast discharge, inability to retain charge, etc. They tend to have shabby and incomprehensible User Guidance notes if any.
 They also generally do not offer valid warranty.